TykTechnologies/tyk/docs/plugins/debugging-go-plugins.md

 0000000001310c40 T testplugin.MakeOutboundCall.deferwrap1
 ```

-The command prints other symbols that are part of the binary.
-In the worst case, a build compatibility issue may cause a crash in the gateway due to an unrecoverable error and this can be used to further debug the binaries produced.
+This command prints other symbols that are part of the binary.
+In the worst case, a build compatibility issue may cause a crash in the Gateway due to an unrecoverable error and this can be used to further debug the binaries produced.

-A very basic check to ensure gateway/plugin compatibility is using the built in `go version -m <file>`:
+A very basic check to ensure Gateway/plugin compatibility is using the built in `go version -m <file>`:

 ```
 [output truncated]